heimoshuiyu/whisper-fastapi/README.md

 - **Websocket**: Connect to the websocket at `/konele/ws` (or `/v1/konele/ws`) and send audio data.
 The server will respond with the transcription or translation.
 - **POST Method**: Send a POST request to `/konele/post` (or `/v1/konele/post`) with the audio data in the body.
 The server will respond with the transcription or translation.

-You can also use the demo I have created to quickly test the effect at <https://yongyuancv.cn/v1/konele/ws> and <https://yongyuancv.cn/v1/konele/post>
+You can also use the demo I have created to quickly test the effect at <https://yongyuancv.cn/v1/konele/post>

 ### OpenAI Whisper Service